BoiseState/CS321_Bioinformatics/README.md

 ```

 Please note that the scripts require the name of the test file and then it will add the
-appropriate path to the name to fnd it.
+appropriate path to the name to find it.
 The `check-btrees.sh` script creates B-Trees for the given
 data file for strings of length 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, 31.
 The `check-dumpfiles.sh`
 compares the dump files from our code to the reference dump files.
 The `check-queries.sh`
 script compares the results of queries to our program with the reference results.